aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/cloudwatchlogs/README.md

 #### High throughput logging to CloudWatch Logs via multiple workers

-As of AWS For Fluent Bit `2.32.0`, the `cloudwatch_out` plugin supports high througpht logging via multiple workers.
-Set the `workers` option to a high value such as `5`.
-Fluent Bit will spin up the specified number of workers as threads which will take advantage of concurrency.
-For best performance, the number of workers should be at least the number of cores on the host.
-AWS For Fluent Bit `2.31.12` and prior does not support multiple workers and should should only use `0` and `1` workers.
+As of AWS For Fluent Bit `2.32.0`, the `cloudwatch_logs` plugin supports high throughput logging via multiple workers.
+Set the `workers` option to an integer value, such as `5`, indicating the number of worker threads dedicated to processing output data to CloudWatch Logs concurrently.
+To optimize for high throughput logging, consider setting the number of workers the number of cores on the host.
+AWS For Fluent Bit `2.31.12` and prior does not support multiple workers, and `workers` should be set to `1`.

 ### What if I just want the raw log line from the container to appear in CloudWatch?